Qbehoopin/Stat-Global-E-commerce/README.md

 **Images not showing?**
 - Use full URLs for product images (e.g., `https://example.com/image.jpg`)
 - Or implement file upload functionality for local storage

+**Can't access the site after entering access code?**
+- Make sure cookies/sessions are enabled in your browser
+- Try clearing your browser cache and cookies
+- The access code is case-sensitive: `STAT2024`
+- Admin users automatically have access - log in with admin credentials to bypass

+**Want to disable the landing page?**
+- Comment out the access check in `website/views.py` in the `home()` function
+- Or set `session['has_landing_access'] = True` by default

 ## License